vsoch/vsoch.github.io/_posts/2024/2024-04-15-seeing-yourself.md

 It was a small, rectangular drawing of a girl with flowers on her head, with dangling earrings like I wore, and looking off to the side.
 She had a uni-brow, and a small upturned nose that mirrored the tip of mine.
 And the eyes?
 They were mine.
 The picture, in its entirety, is what I thought I might be if I were fully healthy.
 It might have been a variant of Frida Kahlo, but it had the strange elegance that I've always carried.
 What captured me most, however, wasn't her features, but the look of subtle sadness to her gaze, which was completely disconnected from the viewer.
 I stopped in that shop and I just stared at her.
 In a world where I was losing sight of myself, the world was placing me directly in it.
 I had to travel many miles and randomly stumble into a yarn shop in a small town, but there I was.

 I bought that picture, because I couldn't leave her.
 It was both haunting and meaningful at the same time.
 This was the last of a handful of larger surgeries I had during graduate school, most of which I tried to hide from the world and try to survive, and during those times I often found it hard to imagine a future where I was fully a part of the world.
 I either lived in a bubble, or had such severe limitations to what I could do, I wondered why should I bother.
-Strangely enough, those limitations have given me superpowers, beaause I find that I can not just survive, but thrive with very little.
+Strangely enough, those limitations have given me superpowers, because I find that I can not just survive, but thrive with very little.
 You'd think you'd wake up from a major surgery and be ornery and in pain but me?
 I was more happy that I could pretend to be ET for a few days.

 <div style="padding:20px">
 <img src="{{ site.baseurl }}/assets/images/posts/myself/et.jpg"/>